 attend a rehearsal where there will be a voice projection coach and a communications expert.
 Once we have their feedback, we will update the plan ready for you to read over again.
 Before the presentation, you will need to have professional hair and makeup done and there will also be a lighting expert coming in to make sure the kids can see you at your best.
 If you submit your plan today, and we coordinate all these people, you should be ready to teach the kids this lesson in about 6-12 weeks.”

 Of course this is a crazy proposition.
 Certainly, some online training needs to be highly produced and may need input from all these professionals, but not all.
-The pandemic taught us the potential life saving power of delivering training quickly and effectively.
+The pandemic taught us the potential life saving power of delivering training quickly and effectively and using video for learning.
 Changes to legislation and the impact on health care providers such as the Serious Incident Response Scheme required the development and delivery of rapid, tailored training to meet compliance.
 For teachers, this might mean creating video based lesson summaries to support learners or kids who missed class and it’s needed on the day the live lesson took place.
 In the workplace, this might mean creating instant updates on new policy changes, updates to software or a way to introduce key new staff to the firm.
 If there is a new CFO for example, an introduction could be videoed and added to induction content.

 So what has been forgotten when we bloat the process of online learning?
 Usually the 2 key people – the teacher and the student.
 And how do we address this over complication and make the process simpler?
 Today, I am interviewing Natalie Wieland, co-Founder of VidVersity and also a sessional lecturer and consultant who has trained legal professionals from ‘baby’ barristers through to judges.
 Natalie has the unique perspective of being at the frontline of classroom and workplace teaching as well as designing and creating online learning.